Panic1811/my-quartz/content/index.md

 > [!general]- Q&A
 > The **Q&A section** is where I answer specific questions I’ve had on different topics.
 It’s a quick reference to jog my memory and also serves as a helpful resource for others.
 I aim to include common questions within each topic to make it more comprehensive.

-This is the _**My Directory**_, my personal collection of notes.
-I use these notes to write down everything I learn and to document some of my projects.

 ---
 > [!tip]- Site Navigation
 > You can use the links at the top of every page to get started on the most important parts of the _My Notes_.